2023-2024 Course Catalog

 ISE emphasizes instruction in fundamental engineering principles based on the physical sciences, engineering sciences, mathematics, and statistics.
 These principles are applied in practical design experiences throughout the undergraduate curriculum.

 Students gain valuable hands-on experience in multiple areas of the BSISE curriculum via state-of-the-art laboratory facilities.
-These include the ISE Senior Design Center (computer support and other resource material for student design projects), the Harris Manufacturing Processes Laboratories (conventional and numerically-controlled machine tools, robotics and automation equipment, and welding and foundry facilities), and the Human Factors Work Measurement and Methods Engineering Laboratory (equipment for in-class exercises and experiments in work measurement, motion economy and time study, psychophysics, human audition and vision, and work station design).
+These include the Harris Manufacturing Processes Laboratories (conventional and numerically-controlled machine tools, robotics and automation equipment, and welding and foundry facilities), the Learning Factory (Industry 4.0 sandbox laboratory for undergraduates), and the Human Factors Work Measurement and Methods Engineering Laboratory (equipment for in-class exercises and experiments in work measurement, motion economy and time study, psychophysics, human audition and vision, and work station design).

-The capstone experience in the ISE Undergraduate Program is ISE 4005 Project Management and Systems Design-ISE 4006 Project Management and Systems Design Project Management & System Design (also referred to as "Senior Design").
+The capstone experience in the ISE Undergraduate Program is ISE 4005-ISE 4006 Project Management & System Design (also referred to as "Senior Design").
 The two-course sequence involves students working in project teams with external company sponsors to solve real-world problems.
 This provides ISE students with engineering project experience that develops not only their capabilities in applying ISE tools and techniques, but technical and professional skills such as teamwork, communication, project management, and life-long learning skills as well.
 Student project teams present their findings at the annual Senior Design Symposium, which is attended by company sponsors and the ISE Advisory Board.

 Many ISE students participate in Undergraduate Research to help satisfy elective requirements in the curriculum.
 The opportunity to work more closely with ISE faculty members, in some cases on a one-on-one basis, can provide more in-depth development of particular ISE capabilities and a more-enriching educational experience.

 The ISE program also provides students with the opportunity to pursue minors, such as a Business Minor, Green Engineering Minor, or Statistics Minor.
-Specific information about minors available to ISE students can be found in the ISE Undergraduate Student Handbook and the ISE website.
+Specific information about minors available to ISE students can be found on the ISE website.
 Students and employers alike are seeing the benefits of these minors for adding value to the ISE major.

 The ISE department participates in the Cooperative Education & Internship Program, in which qualified students may alternate semesters of study with semesters of professional co-op employment or internships.
 Students are encouraged to pursue these experiences before they graduate to make them more competitive in the work force.
 Students are also encouraged to participate in career fairs and job interviews on and off campus.